usgs/wdfn-blog/content/boxplot_defs.md

 </tr>
 <tr class="even">
 <td>scale_y_continuous</td>
-<td>A tricky part of the USGS requirements involve 4 parts: Add ticks to the right side, have at least 4 “pretty” labels on the left axis, remove padding, and have the labels start and end at the beginning and end of the plot.
+<td>A tricky part of the USGS requirements involve 4 parts: Add ticks to the right side, have at least 4 &quot;pretty&quot; labels on the left axis, remove padding, and have the labels start and end at the beginning and end of the plot.
 Breaking that down further:</td>
 </tr>
 <tr class="odd">
 <td>scale_y_continuous(sec.axis = dup_axis</td>